 There are some potential disadvantages to watch out for when implementing dynamic pricing.
 Here are some of the most detrimental mistakes companies make when leveraging a dynamic pricing approach:

 - Undercut your competition When customers are not loyal to any particular company, they will go wherever they have the best offers.
-If a company prices a product or service lower than its competitors by the dynamic pricing approach, it can make other companies reduce their prices to outpace the competition.
+If a company prices a product or service lower than its competitors by the dynamic pricing approach, other companies can reduce their prices to outpace the competition.
 In its turn, increased competition can lead to bidding down the product prices and lower profit margins, which is detrimental to businesses.

 How to get started with dynamic pricing

 Getting started with dynamic pricing can feel overwhelming.
 That’s why we’ve pulled together the best tips for successfully implementing the new pricing approach.